DanielRStevens/GIK2PG-Projekt/README.md

- Created a detailscreen for the product so that we can fetch a specific product from the backend using an id of a specific product
+ Created a detailscreen for the product so that we can fetch a specific product from the backend using an id of a specific product  ##npm install react-helmet-async

  Implement Add to Cart
  Create React Context